-With a background in mechanical engineering, and prior work experience with telecommunications technology and steel casting and rolling, Bret has developed expertise in both subsea and surface oil and gas exploration and production technologies.
+With a background in mechanical engineering and prior work experience with telecommunications technology and steel casting and rolling, Bret has developed expertise in both subsea and surface oil and gas exploration and production technologies.
 He also has significant experience with building products and systems, security and monitoring systems, banking and payments systems, telecommunications, semiconductor manufacturing, lithography systems, computer software, orthopedic medical devices, and other e-commerce technologies.

 Bret spends much of his time litigating high-value patent infringement suits, including hard-fought competitor suits.
-Bret has developed proven strategies that he has used to achieve clients’ goals in a wide variety of forums, including U.S. District Courts, the PTAB, and the ITC, while also seeking to minimize litigation costs for his clients.
+Bret has developed proven strategies that he has used to achieve clients’ goals in a wide variety of forums, including U.S. District Courts, the PTAB, and the ITC, while also seeking to minimize litigation costs for clients.
 These strategies can be variously employed when needed, including against competitors and non-practicing entities.
-Bret has led teams throughout Texas and in many other courts (e.g., Delaware, Oklahoma, Arkansas, California, North Carolina, Virginia, Florida, Michigan and Iowa).
+Bret has led teams throughout Texas and in many other courts (e.g., Delaware, Oklahoma, Arkansas, California, North Carolina, Virginia, Florida, Michigan, and Iowa).

-Bret also uses his trial and litigation expertise to build litigation-ready patent portfolios for his clients through drafting, prosecuting, licensing, and acquiring patents in a variety of industries.
+Bret also uses his trial and litigation experience to build litigation-ready patent portfolios for clients through drafting, prosecuting, licensing, and acquiring patents in a variety of industries.
 He has prepared and prosecuted dozens of patent applications related to electro-mechanical devices, computer software, machining technologies, nuclear technologies, medical devices, consumer products, and electrical power supply and distribution systems.
-He also routinely advises clients on complex transactions involving IP, and helps them draft and negotiate complex licenses, acquire IP portfolios and tech businesses, perform due diligence, develop enforcement plans, and draft many different types of agreements.
-He has analyzed patent portfolios in various technology spaces to better understand the existing patent claims’ depth and breadth, and how the portfolio could be tailored to both add value and better relate competitors’ business activities.
+He also routinely advises clients on complex transactions involving IP and helps them draft and negotiate complex licenses, acquire IP portfolios and tech businesses, perform due diligence, develop enforcement plans, and draft many different types of agreements.
+He has analyzed patent portfolios in various technology spaces to better understand the existing patent claims’ depth and breadth, and how the portfolio could be tailored to both add value and better relate to competitors’ business activities.